Palmers Shipbuilding and Iron Company: Depression and collapse

-However, Palmers' was unable to survive and collapsed by the end of the year.
+Palmers was unable to survive and collapsed by the end of 1933.
 The company's blast furnaces and steel works—which covered 37 acres—were put up for auction.
 The Jarrow yard was sold to National Shipbuilders Securities, which closed it down in order to sell it, causing much unemployment and leading to the Jarrow March.
 After the shipyard closed, following support from the industrialist, Sir John Jarvis, the site was used the engine shop as a steel foundry for another 18 months.

-The company retained the yard at Hebburn and was subsequently acquired by Armstrong Whitworth, becoming Palmers Hebburn Company.
+The company retained the yard at Hebburn and was acquired by Armstrong Whitworth, becoming Palmers Hebburn Company.
 In 1973, Vickers-Armstrongs, successor to Armstrong Whitworth, sold the Palmers Dock at Hebburn to Swan Hunter and developed it as the Hebburn Shipbuilding Dock.
-This facility was acquired in turn from the receivers of Swan Hunter by Tyne Tees Dockyard in 1994, which sold it to Cammell Laird in 1995.
-When the latter entered receivership in 2001, the dock was acquired by A&P Group.
+This facility was acquired from the receivers of Swan Hunter by Tyne Tees Dockyard in 1994.
+They sold it to Cammell Laird in 1995.
+When Cammell Laird entered receivership in 2001, the dock was acquired by A&P Group.
 The yard remains in use as a ship repair and refurbishment facility.